isg-software/progresspie/README.md

 _How should the method be implemented?_

-Usually you should make sure to only return true (and thus eliminate the actual chart completely) if you are absolutely sure, your `draw` method would otherwise completely occlude the chart anyway (except for the potential 'halo').
+Usually you should make sure to only return true (and thus eliminate the actual chart completely) if you are absolutely certain, your `draw` method would otherwise completely occlude the chart anyway (except for the potential 'halo').
 Have a look at the content plug-ins `error` and `exclamationMark` in `jquery-progresspiesvg-errorIcons.js`: These check, that the user really configured a background color and that the color code does not start with `rgba` (in which case it would probably draw a semi-transparent background not completely occluding the chart).
 Also they check that no `margin` option is set which would reduce the size of the configured background and leave some of the chart visible.

+Note: If you implement the `inBackground` method, you should also make sure that not both (`inBackground` and `hidesChartIfFullSize`) return true simultaneously for the same options.
+At least it would not make much sense to explicitly put your output into the background of a chart that will not be drawn at all.
+That's why the error icons plug-ins, for example, make sure that `hidesChartIfFullSize` will never return true if `inBackground` returns true, i.e. that a chart can only be hidden by an icon in its foreground, not by its background.

-The `warning` conten plug-in in the same file is a different example: The triangular warning sign will never completely occlude a circular chart, but this plug-in explicitly introduces an option for the user to configure whether he wants his warning sign to be a layer on top of the chart or whether he wants the warning sign alone, without a chart in the background.
+The `warning` content plug-in in the same file is a different example: The triangular warning sign will never completely occlude a circular chart, but this plug-in explicitly introduces an option for the user to configure whether he wants his warning sign to be a layer on top of the chart or whether he wants the warning sign alone, without a chart in the background.

 ##### Properties of the parameter object